Broken Hill Correctional Centre: History

-The original gaol was built in 1892, designed by the Colonial Architect, James Barnet, who also designed the Sydney Museum, among others.
+The original jail was built in 1892, designed by the Colonial Architect, James Barnet, who also designed the Sydney Museum, among others.
 Its construction cost £15,000, and was carried out by Dobbee and Son.
 Broken Hill Gaol, as it was named, opened on 8 November 1892 as a 90-bed facility with five prison wardens and initially holding two female and 19 male prisoners.

 On 11 June 1907, Peter Sadeek was hanged for the murder of a woman, and is the only prisoner executed at the prison.

 During World War II, from 1942 to 1944 the prison, after being vacated, was taken over by the Commonwealth Government, to use as a safe place to store the nation's reserves of gold, holding around £AU44.8 million of gold, owned by the Bank of England, Commonwealth Bank and the Bank of Java.

 It remains the fourth-oldest operating prison in NSW.